 As well as supplying vocal instructions and a moving map, the TomTom One it has UK street address and postcode lookup, supports Points of Interest (such as hotels, petrol stations, cash machines, etc) and it can use different voices (we tried John Cleese and Yoda in Show 4).

-TomTom One in action
+TomTom Go in action

-Navigating with the TomTom One
+Navigating with the TomTom Go

 The TomTom One can be upgraded with new versions of software and data over the Internet.
 You can also add a speed camera database and subscribe to an optional live travel news data service (using Bluetooth to connect to your mobile phone).